Skip to main content

 Strategic and Operating Plans

 1. The AASB develops long-term strategic plans and applies such plans in working to achieve the objectives and fulfill the responsibilities in its Terms of Reference.
-Strategic plans are developed through due process and in consultation with AASOC.
-Strategic plans address the differing needs of stakeholders for whom the AASB establishes standards for quality management, audit, other assurance and related services, and Guidelines and Practice Notes (referred to as “assurance standards”).
+Strategic plans are developed through due process and in consultation with the Auditing and Assurance Standards Oversight Council or its successor (the Oversight Council).
+Strategic plans address the differing needs of interested and affected parties for whom the AASB establishes standards for quality management, audit, sustainability assurance, other assurance and related services engagements, and Assurance and Related Services Guidelines (referred to as “assurance standards”).

-2. The AASB’s strategic plan forms the basis for the annual operating plans to be submitted to AASOC and the annual performance reports on which AASOC bases its assessment of the AASB’s performance.
+2. The AASB’s strategic plan forms the basis for the annual operating plans to be submitted to the Oversight Council and the annual performance reports on which the Oversight Council bases its assessment of the AASB’s performance.
 Annual operating plans specify how the AASB’s strategy will be carried out for that year.
 The AASB’s plans incorporate a basis for assessing whether its activities have been successful in achieving desired outcomes.

-3. The AASB reports annually to AASOC on its performance in fulfilling its mission, meeting its objectives, and carrying out its strategic and operating plans.
+3. The AASB reports annually to the Oversight Council on its performance in fulfilling its mission, meeting its objectives, and carrying out its strategic and operating plans.

 4. The AASB follows an ongoing risk management process in developing and carrying out strategic and operating plans.